Missouri files suit against China for 'enormous' consequences of coronavirus 'deceit'

 GOP LAWMAKERS ASK BARR, POMPEO TO BRING CASE AGAINST CHiNA TO INTERNATIONAL COURT OF JUSTICE

-The suit makes numerous claims of wrongdoing by China and the other defendants it seeks to hold responsible, including an "emerging theory on the origin of the virus ... that it was released from the Wuhan Institute of Virology, which was studying the virus."
+The suit makes numerous claims of wrongdoing by China and the other defendants related to the Chinese government it seeks to hold responsible, including an "emerging theory on the origin of the virus ... that it was released from the Wuhan Institute of Virology, which was studying the virus."

 Fox News has reported that sources have increasing confidence that the coronavirus escaped from a Wuhan laboratory, not as a bioweapon but as part of China's attempt to demonstrate that its efforts to identify and combat viruses are equal to or greater than the capabilities of the United States.
 The U.S. is conducting a full-scale investigation into whether that's the case.